they-call-me-electronerd/Edu-Track-Pro/PROJECT_SUMMARY.md

 ---

 **Thank you for using EduTrack Pro!**
-Built with ❤️ by KMC Robotics Club
+Built with by sakshyam bastakoti